YashvanthSankar/igniters-genai-submission/README.md

 # AuraMarket - AI-Powered Ecommerce Platform

+> My submission for GEN AI Hackathon in Igniters Series organized by Technical Affairs IIITDM Kancheepuram

 A complete transformation of a broken static web project into a modern, production-ready ecommerce platform using **React**, **Tailwind CSS**, **Node.js**, and **AI-powered features**.

 ## Hackathon Overview